coq/coq/doc/sphinx/language/extensions/implicit-arguments.rst

 .. flag:: Maximal Implicit Insertion

-   Assuming the implicit argument mode is on, this flag (off by default) declares implicit arguments to be automatically inserted when a function is partially applied and the next argument of the function is an implicit one.
+   Assuming the implicit argument mode is on, this :term:`flag` (off by default) declares implicit arguments to be automatically inserted when a function is partially applied and the next argument of the function is an implicit one.